 At December 31,

-2022 2021
+2023 2022

-(In thousands)
+(In thous

-Substandard assets \$ 2,838 \$ 3,750
+Substandard assets \$ 4,706 \$ 2,838

 Doubtful assets

 Loss assets

-Total classified assets \$ 2,838 \$ 3,750
+Total classified assets \$ 4,706 \$ 2,838

-Special mention assets \$ 3,203 \$ 2,073
+Special mention assets \$ 2,677 \$ 3,203

-Foreclosed real estate \$ 50 \$ 400
+Foreclosed real estate \$ \$ 50

-Allowance for Loan Losses
+Allowance for Credit Losses

-The allowance for loan losses is maintained at a level which, in management's judgment, is adequate to absorb probable credit losses inherent in the loan portfolio.
-The amount of the allowance is based on management's evaluation of the collectability of the loan portfolio, including the nature of the portfolio, credit concentrations, trends in historical loss experience, specific impaired loans, and economic conditions.
-Allowances for impaired loans are generally determined based on collateral values or the present value of estimated cash flows.
-Because of uncertainties associated with regional economic conditions, collateral values, and future cash flows on impaired loans, it is reasonably possible that management's estimate of probable credit losses inherent in the loan portfolio and the related allowance may change materially in the near-term.
-The allowance is increased by a provision for loan losses, which is charged to expense and reduced by full and partial charge-offs, net of recoveries.
-Changes in the allowance relating to impaired loans are charged or credited to the provision for loan losses.
-Management's periodic evaluation of the adequacy of the allowance is based on various factors, including, but not limited to, management's ongoing review and grading of loans, facts and issues related to specific loans, historical loan loss and delinquency experience, trends in past due and non-accrual loans, existing risk characteristics of specific loans or loan pools, the fair value of underlying collateral, current economic conditions and other qualitative and quantitative factors which could affect potential credit losses.
+The allowance for credit losses is maintained at a level which, in management's judgment, is adequate to absorb probable credit losses.
+The amount of the allowance is based on management's evaluation of the expected credit losses over the life of the assets, including the nature of the loan and security portfolios, credit concentrations, trends in historical loss experience, loans individually evaluated, and economic conditions.
+Allowances for loans individually evaluated are generally determined based on collateral values or the present value of estimated cash flows.
+Because of uncertainties associated with regional economic conditions, collateral values, and future cash flows on impaired loans, it is reasonably possible that management's estimate of probable credit losses and the related allowance may change materially in the near-term.
+The allowance is increased by a provision for credit losses, which is charged to expense and reduced by full and partial charge-offs, net of recoveries.
+Changes in the allowance relating to loans individually evaluated are charged or credited to the provision for credit losses.
+Management's ongoing review and grading of loans, facts and issues related to specific loans, historical credit loss and delinquency experience, trends in past due and non-accrual loans, existing risk characteristics of specific loans or loan pools, the fair value of underlying collateral, current economic conditions and other qualitative and quantitative factors which could affect potential credit losses.

-As an integral part of their examination process, the Office of the Comptroller of the Currency will periodically review our allowance for loan losses, and as a result of such reviews, we may have to adjust our allowance for loan losses.
+As an integral part of their examination process, the Office of the Comptroller of the Currency will periodically review our allowance for credit losses, and as a result of such reviews, we may have to adjust our allowance for credit losses.

-The following table sets forth activity in our allowance for loan losses for the years indicated.
+The following table sets forth activity in our allowance for credit losses for the years indicated.

-ars Ended oer 31, led
+For the Ye Deceml

-2022 2021
+2023 2022

-(Dollars in t
+(Dollars in thous ands)

-Allowance for loan losses at beginning of year \$ 2,406 \$ 2,3 61
+Beginning balance January 1, 2023, prior to adoption of ASC 326 \$ 2,841 \$ 2,406

+Impact of adopting ASU 326 246

-Provision for loan losses 438 , 60
+Provision for credit losses on loans 166 438

 Charge-offs:

 Real estate loans:

-One- to four-family residential (6)
+One- to four-family residential

-Multi-family
+Multi-family -

-Commercial
+Commercial -

-Construction (44)
+Construction - (44)

-Commercial and industrial loans
+Commercial and industrial loans (11) -

 Consumer loans:

-Home equity loans and lines of credit
+Home equity loans and lines of credit -

-Other consumer (14
+Other consumer

-Paycheck protection program loans

-Total charge-offs (44) (20
+Total charge-offs (11) (44)

-()

 Recoveries:

 Real estate loans:

-One- to four-family residential 41
+One- to four-family residential 16 41

-Multi-family
+Multi-family - -

-Commercial
+Commercial - -

-Construction
+Construction 13 -

-Commercial and industrial loans
+Commercial and industrial loans - -

 Consumer loans:

-Home equity loans and lines of credit
+Home equity loans and lines of credit -

-Other consumer 5
+Other consumer -

 Paycheck protection program loans

-Total recoveries 41 5
+Total recoveries 29 41

-Net (charge-offs) recoveries (3) (15
+Net (charge-offs) recoveries 18 (3)

-tet (enarge-ons) recoveries (5) (15

-Allowance at end of year \$ 2,841 \$ 2,4 .06
+Allowance at end of year \$ 3,271 \$ 2,841

-A mowanee at end of year φ 2,041 φ 2,4
+Anowalice at one of year 9 5,271 Ψ 2,041

-050 (00/ 010 10

-Allowance to non-performing loans 850.60% 810.
+Allowance to non-performing loans 2,255.86% 850.60%

-Allowance to total loans outstanding at the end of the year 0.85% 0.
-94
+Allowance to total loans outstanding at the end of the year 0.95%) 0.85%

-Net (charge-offs) recoveries to average loans outstanding for the year: 0.040/
+Net (charge-offs) recoveries to average loans outstanding for the year:

-One- to four-family residential 0.04%
+One- to four-family residential 0.01% 0.04%

-Multi-family %
+Multi-family -% %

-Commercial real estate -%
+Commercial real estate % %

-Construction (0.22)%
+Construction 0.06% (0.22)

-Commercial and industrial loans %
+Commercial and industrial loans 0.04% %

-Home equity loans and lines of credit %
+Home equity loans and lines of credit % %

-Other consumer % (0.
+Other consumer -% %

-Paycheck protection program loans %
+Paycheck protection program loans %) %

-Net total (charge-offs) recoveries to average loans outstanding for the year (0.00)% (0.
-01
+Net total (charge-offs) recoveries to average loans outstanding for the year 0.01% (0.00)

+j vui 0.0170 ' (0.00)